NoahYB/NoahYB/README.md

 - 👀 I’m interested in ...
 Computer graphics, Generative Art, Piano!, hiking climbing foraging
 - 🌱 I’m currently learning ...
 HLSL, L Systems, puppeteer, Arabesque no. 1
 - 💞️ I’m looking to collaborate on ... video games that create creative generative art/assetts!
-- 📫 How to reach me ... email on page
+- 📫 How to reach me ...

 <!---
 NoahYB/NoahYB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.